Looking Closely at the Growth Curve for CNH Industrial N.V. (CNHI)

 CNHI’s Market Performance

-CNHI stocks went up by 6.31% for the week, with a monthly drop of -6.21% and a quarterly performance of -10.34%, while its annual performance rate touched 1.48%.
-The volatility ratio for the week stands at 2.79% while the volatility levels for the past 30 days are set at 3.29% for CNH Industrial N.V..
-The simple moving average for the period of the last 20 days is 1.35% for CNHI stocks with a simple moving average of -3.39% for the last 200 days.
+CNHI stocks went down by -4.38% for the week, with a monthly drop of -12.20% and a quarterly performance of -12.48%, while its annual performance rate touched -6.06%.
+The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 3.60% for CNH Industrial N.V.
+The simple moving average for the period of the last 20 days is -4.20% for CNHI stocks with a simple moving average of -9.33% for the last 200 days.

 Analysts’ Opinion of CNHI